-Welcome to the Parish Council’s website for our Neighbourhood Plan.
+Welcome to Boughton Aluph & Eastwell Parish Council’s website for our Neighbourhood Plan.

-Creating a Neighbourhood Plan will give us, the communities of Goat Lees, Sandyhurst Lane and Lenacre Street, and those in and around Boughton Aluph, the opportunity to come together to help shape and guide the future style of development and land use in our parish over the next fifteen years.
+Creating a Neighbourhood Plan will give us, the communities of Goat Lees, Boughton Lees, Kempes Corner, Lenacre Street and Sandyhurst Lane and those in and around Eastwell and Boughton Aluph, the opportunity to come together to help shape and guide the future style of development and land use in our parish up to 2030.
 We can have a say in how housing, the boundaries of our communities, the quality and scale of planning and design, business growth, the protection of green space and landscape, issues of transport and traffic, and the provision of local facilities are managed and contained.
 This is not just about the future but preserving and protecting what we value from the past, both in the built landscape and the green spaces within our communities and between and around our settlements.
 We have so much to be proud of.

 By harnessing the wealth of talent within our community, I believe we can produce a Neighbourhood Plan of which we can all be proud.
 My fellow Parish Councillors and I also hope that the Plan can become a focus for building a strong community spirit and promoting a sense of neighbourliness and togetherness throughout our parish.